Indiana Supreme Court

 Range of Financial Assistance

-A grant review team will review applications and make a recommendation to the CIP Executive Committee, which makes the final decision.
+A grant review team will review applications.
 In evaluating each application, the following may be considered:

 Distribution of Grant Funds

 Grantees must limit the amount and timing of cash requests to the minimum amount necessary to meet actual and immediate program needs and requirements.
 Cash cannot be requested and then held for future expenditures.

 The CIP reserves the right to reduce the grant award or terminate the grant at any time if it becomes apparent that the grant funds are not being used or will not be expended by the end of the grant term.
 The final cash request must be received by October 15, 2018.

 Grantees may be asked to submit an adjusted budget if the amount awarded did not equal the amount requested, or otherwise upon request of the CIP.

 Quarterly reports will be due on January 30th, April 30th, July 30th and October 30th.
 A final report is due within 45 days of the end of the grant period.
 All reports must be submitted on CIP Grant forms located at http://www.in.gov/judiciary/cip/2357.htm.

 Applications may be submitted by email to firstname.lastname@example.org or faxed to the attention of Angela Reid-Brown at 317-233-3367.
 Applications must be received no later than 4:00 p.m.
 EST on August 18, 2017.